kaitailiang/kaitailiang.github.io/_pages/about.md

   - /about.html
 ---

-I am an associate professor in cybersecurity and lead the CRYPTAI Lab.
+I am an associate professor in cybersecurity at UTU and hold an adjunct position in TU Delft where I lead the CRYPTAI Lab.
 I earned my PhD in Computer Science from CityU Hong Kong.
 I held several academic positions, including as an information security research intern at A*STAR, a postdoctoral researcher at Aalto University, and an academic visitor at universities, e.g., UCL and Northwest University.
 I was an assistant professor in secure systems at the University of Surrey.

 Since 2020, I've gained recognition within the cybersecurity and ICT communities.
 I've secured European funding for several high-impact projects related to cybersecurity and AI, serving as PI and accumulating over 2.5 million euros in funding.
 My research has led to real-world impact through collaborations, e.g., IBM, Fujitsu, NEC, BIBA, ATOS, with use cases, e.g., smart satellite (ASSURED, Greece), smart transportation (IRIS, Spain), and cross-border biometric data exchange (TENSOR, Portugal).